|Founding Editor (vols. 1–36):||G. Ross Roy, University of South Carolina|

 |Editor (from vol. 37):||Patrick Scott, University of South Carolina|

 |Editor (from vol. 37):||Tony Jarrells, University of South Carolina|

 Studies in Scottish Literature, founded in 1963 and based at the University of South Carolina since 1965, was the first refereed scholarly journal in its field, and it remains among the top Scottish literature journals internationally, publishing new research and critical debate on all periods of Scottish literature.
-It is published in both print and digital format, hosted through the University's Scholar Commons site; we are proud to report that free searchable full-text access is now available for the full journal run (vols.
+It is published in both print and digital format, hosted through the University's Scholar Commons site; free searchable full-text access is now available for the full journal run (vols.
 1-39, 1963-2013).

 Current Issue: Volume 39, Issue 1 (2013)

 Prelims, Preface to SSL 39: G. Ross Roy and Susan Manning

 "And the Roadside Fire": Portrayals of Home through National Song in Stevenson's Scottish Adventures

 The Missing Manuscript of Robert Burns's "Patriarch" Letter